Criminal Background Check

 - Upon receipt of the background check, the CBI Committee will review the report and determine whether an admission decision can proceed forward or whether a supplemental interview with the CBI Committee is required.

-- The committee will consist of representatives from Campus Police, Residence Life, Counseling Services and the Admissions office.
+- The committee will consist of representatives from Campus Police, Residence Life, Faculty representative, Student Conduct, and the Admissions office.

 - Once a decision concerning admission is made, the applicant will be notified of decision by letter.